640 South State StreetDover, Delaware 19901

 Severely low potassium levels

-Higher levels of chloride may also be caused by recent use of diuretic medications.
+Higher levels of chloride may also be caused by recently taking diuretics.

 This test requires a urine sample.
 Different types of urine tests use different collection methods.
-Your doctor will tell you how to collect the sample for this test.
+Your healthcare provider will tell you how to collect the sample for this test.

 This test poses no known risks.